lotus-pocus/readme_generator/README.md

   - [Questions](#questions)

   ## Installation
   The repository should be cloned from github.
 Then run npm init -y followed by npm install inquirer@^8.0.0 Next, in the command line run: node index.js and answer the prompts in the command line.

   ## Usage
-  undefined
+  to generate a readme for projects

   ## License
   MIT

   ## Contributing
    If you would like to contribute to this project, please send me an email

   ## Tests
   npm test